On Food and Eating

 That moment made me happy for a number of reasons.
 First, Owen recognized packaged convenience foods as something that we don’t buy regularly, and he wasn’t going to even ask for them.
 But second, that he recognized them as something that we do allow them to get once in a while for special occasions, like a family road trip.

 This is really what Jeremy and I want: moderation in all things.
-We really try to eat healthy and naturally and eat "real food."
-But yet we don't want to be crazies.
+We really try to eat healthy and natural and eat “real food.”
+But yet we don’t want to be crazies.

 They all share some similar themes.
-They talk about how much processed food Americans eat and how much of that processed food is corn and soy-product based.
-How the corn growers vs. government situation is totally out of control.
+They talk about how much-processed food Americans eat and how much of that processed food is corn and soy-product based.
+How the corn growers vs. government situation are totally out of control.
 How this impacts the meat products sold in this country, and how unhealthy that whole system is. . .

 It’s alarming, thought-provoking and frustrating all at the same time.
 Really, leaving the question of what’s a person supposed to do about food?